akhairaddin/DockAway/README.md

 4. Space changes get a check at 150ms (to let the window list settle after the swipe) and a second check at 300ms, anchored to that exact swipe rather than to the separate safety timer.
 This was the fix for occasional random-feeling lag, since waiting on an independent, out-of-phase timer meant some swipes got lucky timing and some didn't.
 5. A repeating safety check, decoupled from any notification, catches anything notifications alone might miss, like minimizing a window with a trackpad gesture, which doesn't fire a notification at all.

-## Menu bar

-- **Status**: Live text showing what triggered the last action
-- **Launch at Login**: Toggles via `SMAppService`, no System Settings round-trip needed
-- **About DockAutoHide**: The standard macOS about panel
-- **Quit**: Also resets `autohide` to off and restarts the Dock, so quitting visibly restores normal behavior

-## Building & running

-1. Open the project in Xcode and confirm **App Sandbox** is removed under Signing & Capabilities.
-2. Run (⌘R).
-On first launch it requests Accessibility permission and shows a one-time welcome message once granted.
-3. To ship a standalone copy: **Product → Archive → Distribute App → Custom → Copy App**, then re-grant Accessibility to that exact built `.app`.
-A fresh export is a distinct build as far as permissions are concerned.

-## Known limitations
+## Known Technical Limitations

-- Relies on `CGWindowListCopyWindowInfo`, which Apple has signaled may eventually need to move to `SCShareableContent` on a future macOS version, will push new code when that does happen.
+- Relies on `CGWindowListCopyWindowInfo`, which Apple has signaled may eventually need to move to `SCShareableContent` on a future macOS version, will push new code whenever that happens.